Use variables to filter your dashboards, to act as variable values in code tiles, and as placeholders in tile titles and Markdown tile text.

 .

-In Definition, enter the JavaScript code.
+In Data, enter the JavaScript code.

 For security reasons, when using variables in code tiles, you can only access them within the default function.

-Select Run query and inspect the results in the Preview section to make sure it works as expected.
+Select Run and inspect the results in the Preview section to make sure it works as expected.

 If you want to be able to select more than one value at a time, turn on Multi-select.